-- Full-time bilingual social worker / counselor to support the significant emotional needs of our student community. - Access to additional medical, dental and emotional support on campus - Assistance for providing safe routes to and from school - Ongoing professional development and training to ensure all staff members are aligned and committed to the core aspects of our community school practices (includes internal and external training opportunities). - A comprehensive social-emotional growth system (Sown To Grow), where students can share their emotional wellbeing and experience at school and also build critical SEL skills over time.
+- Full-time social worker / counselor to support the significant emotional needs of our student community. - Access to additional medical, dental and emotional support on campus - Assistance for providing safe routes to and from school - Ongoing professional development and training to ensure all staff members are aligned and committed to the core aspects of our community school practices (includes internal and external training opportunities). - A comprehensive social-emotional growth system (Sown To Grow), where students can share their emotional wellbeing and experience at school and also build critical SEL skills over time. - Full-time safety supervision staff to support our campus.